USA3000 Airlines: Cutbacks & Military Charters: 2008–2012

 In early 2008, it was announced that USA 3000 Airlines would be pulling out of Newark Liberty Airport due to increased competition from discount carriers.

 By Summer 2008, USA3000 Airlines began a major reduction of its Florida service, closing all stations except Fort Myers.
 USA3000 has cited record-high fuel prices as reason for the service cuts.
 According to former USA 3000 COO Angus Kinnear, "Florida has some of the lowest domestic air fares in the country and only Fort Myers fetches ticket prices high enough to make money with oil at $125 a barrel."
 In the same announcement, the airline confirmed the continuation of its remaining scheduled service, with a strong focus on maintaining the more profitable international routes.
 However seasonal service was restored in late 2008 to St. Petersburg/Clearwater Airport from Chicago (O'Hare) due to a decrease in oil prices, reduction in flights by competitors, and a demonstration of customer support.

 In November 2008, Steven Harfst was named CEO.

 In January 2009, USA 3000 submitted a Statement of Intent to the United States Transportation Command (USTRANSCOM) based at Scott Air Force Base to be certified into the country's Civil Reserve Air Fleet (CRAF).
 USA 3000 became a certified CRAF air carrier, and was able to bid on the military's domestic and short-range international charters.
 USA 3000 also sought “Ad Hoc” charter opportunities to improve aircraft utilization and enhanced their website to improve sales, customer service, and ancillary revenue opportunities.

 USA 3000 ended all of its services from Detroit and Milwaukee in April 2009. citing poor demand and the economic downturn.
 USA 3000 also ended service from Baltimore and Pittsburgh later that summer for the same reasons.
 However, those services were later offered seasonally, with USA3000 restoring service to Detroit in October 2009.

 The Fort Myers crew base closed in March 2010.
 However, flight schedules from Southwest Florida International Airport were not impacted, according to the USA 3000 CEO.

 In 2011, USA 3000 operated a fleet of 5 Airbus A320 aircraft.

 In November 2011, Apple Vacations decided to dissolve USA 3000 Airlines.
-Apple Vacations subsequently used other carriers such as Frontier Airlines, Sun Country Airlines, AirTran Airways, Alaska Airlines and Aeroméxico to transport its customers to the Caribbean and Central America.
+Apple Vacations subsequently used other carriers such as Frontier Airlines, Sun Country Airlines, (Now Allegiant Air) AirTran Airways, Alaska Airlines and Aeroméxico to transport its customers to the Caribbean and Central America.

 The airline's last scheduled flight arrived on January 30, 2012.
 The airline intended to serve all existing charters through May 2012.

-As of February 1, 2019 USA3000 still retains their website, not showing much but a basic WordPress page.